Ironeagleufo123/Ironeagleufo123.github.io/README.md

 ### Education Background:
 - September 2012 - July 2016
-Beijing Institute of Technology
-Detection, Guidance and Control Technology
+Beijing Institute of Technology    School of Aerospace Engineering Detection, Guidance and Control Technology
 Bachelor degree

 - September 2016 - present
-Beijing Institute of Technology
-Aeronautics and astronautics science and technology
+Beijing Institute of Technology    School of Aerospace Engineering Aeronautics and astronautics science and technology
 Doctor's degree

+### EXPERIENCE:
+- September 2016 - present
+Key Laboratory of Dynamics and Control of Flight Vehicle
+Tasks:
+Simultaneous Localization and Mapping
+View Geometry
+Quadrotor Dynamics and Control